heuristicwondering/convert2BIDS-fMRI/BIDS/Converting to NIfTI and BIDS.md

        1. If it finds multiple values in the 'PatientName' tag, it will attempt to sort scans into folders named with the 'PatientName', but since everyone should already be renamed to 'anonymous', all scans will be but into a single folder.
        2. When running with BIDS conversion (*i.e.* converting to *.nii* and generating metadata) dicm2nii uses the 'SeriesDescription' tag to match names created from user input (more on that below) to specific runs.
 If there are runs with the same series description with the same patient name, data will be quietly overwritten!
          + When converting only to *.nii* (*i.e.* not also generating BIDS metadata), the 'SeriesNumber' tag will be also be appended to try to make file names unique.
 Again, if this does not result in unique files names, runs will be overwritten.
 For participants whose scans were conducted in a standard order (as is typical in neuroimaging) it is highly likely that a given run will have the same series number across participants.
   + If your study design has 2 runs with the same 'SeriesDescription' tag -- which could possibly be the case if you had 2 scans using the same tasks, then we recommend converting data run-by-run rather than by subject to avoid unintended overwriting (see point 2 above).
 Remember, you can always use the DicomBrower described in the [previous step](./De-Identifying%20DICOMS.md) to verify this.
-We recommend using a temporary output folder and renaming *.nii* and metadata files with the BIDS `run-<index>` and/or `acq-<label>` [convention](https://bids-specification.readthedocs.io/en/stable/99-appendices/09-entities.html) before moving into the new file hierarchy.
+You may also need to clear stored preferences between conversion of scan types.
+See step ## for how to do this.

 ## Instructions